brunomsantiago/subsea_inpainting/readme.md

  - Allow the user to draw their own mask on top of the video.
  - Allow process video in batches.

+### 6.5 Final remarks

+From the four methods tests, overall, the FGVC had the best results.
+It has potential to evolve into a production ready method, but are not ready yet, both in quality and processing speed.
+It's worth noting that FGVC was the only video method tested, but there are others like Deep Video Inpainting ([paper](https://arxiv.org/abs/1905.02949), [code](https://github.com/mcahny/Deep-Video-Inpainting), [video](https://youtu.be/RtThGNTvkjY)) and Deep Flow-Guided Video Inpainting ([paper](https://arxiv.org/abs/1905.02884), [code](https://github.com/nbei/Deep-Flow-Guided-Video-Inpainting), [video](https://youtu.be/LIJPUsrwx5E)).

+I am not sure if it is possible to get excellent quality (with temporal consistency) using a frame by frame method like Deepfill and Hifill, however their results seems to have much room for improvement.

+Regardless of the method, for broad application remove overlays from subsea inspection videos it will be necessary to have a full application.

 # 7. Downloads